sooriyaarachchi/pybites.github.io-src/content/kindle-notes.md

 					'location': hl['location']['value'],
 				})

 Note the 'yield' makes get_highlights() a generator.
-If this is new, check out [this SO thread](http://stackoverflow.com/questions/231767/what-does-the-yield-keyword-do) about Iterables -> Generators -> Yield.
+If this is new, check out [this SO thread](http://stackoverflow.com/questions/231767/what-does-the-yield-keyword-do) about Iterables -> Generators -> Yield [1]

 * Use list() to consume all generator's values in one go: